Doctor Who season 26: Season 27

-Initial planning work had begun on Season 27, intended for the end of 1990, in mid-1989 with Andrew Cartmel and a group of regular writers, including Ben Aaronovitch, Ian Briggs and Marc Platt, discussing potential story ideas.
-One of the major intentions was to have been the departure of Ace halfway through, which would have seen the character taken to Gallifrey to become a Time Lord.
+Midway through 1989, Doctor Who's production team began initial planning for Season 27, which would have aired at the end of 1990.
+Andrew Cartmel and the writers he had worked with regularly, including Ben Aaronovitch, Ian Briggs, and Marc Platt, brainstormed possible story ideas.
+One of the major proposed plot points for Season 27 was the departure of Ace, who would have been taken to Gallifrey to become a Time Lord herself.
 This would also have seen the subsequent introduction of a new companion, planned as an "aristocratic cat burglar".
 The cancellation of the series meant that no detailed work was undertaken beyond these initial ideas: